 - Biochar, bio-pesticides, and bio-cosmetics

-It is important to note that some of these products release the utilized CO2 back into the atmosphere upon use or at their end-of-life.
-This is the case for many natural products such as timber and algae, as these kinds of products eventually biodegrade and release the carbon back into the atmosphere.
-Carbon-utilizing fuels also release the initially captured CO2 upon combustion if there is no emissions capture system in place.
-While there is carbon re-entering the atmosphere from these kinds of products, it is the same carbon that was initially captured in the case of DAC, providing a closed loop of carbon atoms.
+It is important to note that some of these products release the captured and utilized CO2 back into the atmosphere upon use or at their end-of-life.
+This is the case for many natural products such as timber and fertilizer, as these kinds of products eventually biodegrade and release the carbon back into the atmosphere.
+Carbon-utilizing chemicals and fuels also release the initially captured CO2 upon degradation or combustion if there are no emissions capture systems in place.
+While carbon re-enters the atmosphere from these kinds of products, it can be the same carbon that was initially captured (if using DAC or a biological source), providing a closed loop of carbon atoms.
+Such a system can enable a circular economy for these products.

-Processes that utilize captured carbon can provide overall climate benefits when compared to fossil fuel manufacturing and combustion, where carbon atoms are moving in one direction from the ground to the atmosphere.
+Processes that utilize captured carbon can provide overall climate benefits when compared to fossil fuel manufacturing and combustion, where carbon atoms are moving in one direction from underground to the atmosphere.
 Even if the utilized carbon is sourced from industrial point sources, such as cement and steel plants, there can still be emissions reductions relative to existing production systems.
+However, it is important to note that utilization of fossil or cement CO2 in short-lived products is ultimately not compatible with net-zero goals.

-Additionally, carbon utilization can reduce dependence on fossil feedstocks for important fuels and chemicals, creating other environmental, economic, and even geopolitical benefits.
+Additionally, carbon utilization can reduce dependence on fossil feedstocks for important fuels and chemicals, creating other environmental, economic, social, and geopolitical benefits.

 Captured CO2 can also be stored or sequestered in order to keep it out of the atmosphere.
-There are natural storage solutions that involve sequestering carbon in soil, plants, algae, or other natural sinks.
-While such strategies often provide co-benefits in terms of creating or restoring ecosystem services, they may also be vulnerable to the re-release of CO2 in the event of wildfires, climate change, or other occurrences that lead to degradation.
+There are natural storage solutions that involve sequestering carbon in soil, plants, trees, oceans, or other natural sinks.
+While such strategies may provide co-benefits in terms of creating or restoring ecosystem services, they may also be vulnerable to the re-release of CO2 in the event of wildfires, climate change, or other occurrences that lead to degradation.
+Storage via biochar or oceanic methods are generally viewed as more durable than plant- and tree-based storage methods.

-More permanent, but also generally more expensive, methods of carbon sequestration include geological sequestration where CO2 is pumped deep underground, enhanced oil recovery where CO2 is pumped into and stored in oil wells to allow for more oil to be extracted, and mineral storage through enhanced weathering or other innovative techniques.
-Conducting full life cycle assessments is vital for understanding the holistic benefits and tradeoffs from using any particular sequestration method.
+More permanent, but also generally more expensive, methods of carbon sequestration include geologic sequestration where CO2 is pumped deep underground and mineral storage through enhanced weathering.
+Conducting full life cycle assessments is vital for understanding the holistic benefits and trade-offs from using any particular sequestration method.

 More information about CCUS technologies can be found in the resources below.